shermand100/PiNodeXMR/README.md

 ## Intro

-Then let me start by saying I'm glad the internet has bought you to here.
+Let me start by saying I'm glad the internet has bought you to here.
 It's taken several months to get to this point of the project, which in itself has been part of a multi year hobby creating nodes for cryptocurrencies and producing guides for beginners to follow along the way.
 This however is the first disk image I have ever produced for download, and I have no doubt in it's stability or ability to perform it's purpose, however it does mark a change in my direction.
 Throughout the years I've had many requests from users if they could purchase pre-made nodes and although this is not something my lifestyle can accommodate, it does signal that perhaps users don't want to make their own node step by step, they too have busy lifestyles, they want them fast.

 To that end I hope you find this latest project invaluable to running your own Monero node, fast.
 The initial sync however will take some time, and for that reason I also supply this node pre-sync'd as an image.
 Security for the device has been configured but every copy of this device currently has the same password as I set it.
 It is important you change it to something unique, this is detailed later on in this document.